Tairamae-Satoshi/MengEngine/README.md

 # README

 This is a skeleton animation engine.
-And a procedural character locomotion system with simple control is implemented in this engine...
+And a procedural character locomotion system with simple controller is implemented in this engine...